ysr25/tp/docs/UserGuide.md

 ### Listing all flashcards: `list`

-Shows a list of all flashcards created, or shows a list of all flashcards in a chosen set.
+Want to see all flashcards?
+This command shows you a list of all flashcards created, or shows a list of all flashcards in a chosen set.

 Format:
 * `list` to show all flashcards created